 Academic Degree/Credentials: The research-training program is aimed at the postdoctoral level only.
 Documentation by an authorized official of the degree-granting institution certifying all degree requirements have been met prior to the beginning date of the training appointment is acceptable.

-Eligible doctoral degrees for the T90 program include the following: ND, DC, or DAOM.
+Eligible doctoral degrees for the T90 program include the following: ND, DAOM, DC, DPT and DO.

 Eligible doctoral degrees for the R90 program include, but are not limited to, the following:DMD, DO, OD, DPM, ScD, EngD, DrPH, DNSc, DPT, PharmD, DSW, PsyD, as well as a doctoral degree in nursing research.

 Funds must be used to support a program of full-time research training.
 Within the full-time training period, research Trainees/Participants who are also training as clinicians must devote their time to the proposed research training and must confine clinical duties to those that are an integral part of the research training experience.
 The program may not be used to support studies leading to the MD, DDS, or other clinical, health-professional training except when those studies are part of a formal, combined research degree program, such as the MD/PhD.
 Similarly, Trainees/Participants may not accept stipend (T90) or salary (R90) support for clinical training that is part of residency training leading to clinical certification in a medical or dental specialty or subspecialty.
 It is permissible and encouraged, however, for clinicians to engage in T90 or R90 full-time postdoctoral research training even when that experience is creditable toward certification by a clinical specialty or subspecialty board.